bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 #### Press OK

-At this point, the client can forget the stored `200 OK` result code.
+At this point, the receiver can forget the stored `200 OK` result code.

 #### Press Tags